 Limitations

 The model assumes agents have fixed private utilities and thresholds.
 Real preferences shift through deliberation, persuasion, and experience.
 An agent who initially resists a technology may come to value it after coerced adoption.
-The simulation cannot distinguish between this (preference formation) and simple capitulation (behavioral compliance without preference change).
+Mann's (2025) work on neural plasticity and technology adoption suggests this preference revision may be neurologically mediated rather than rationally chosen, raising the question of whether post-adoption preference alignment represents genuine preference formation or a deeper form of structural capture.
+The simulation cannot distinguish between these possibilities.
 Both register as continued adoption.

 The model also lacks strategic behavior.
 Real agents form coalitions, coordinate resistance, and engage in signaling.
 A group of holdouts who publicly commit to non-adoption can shift local pressure dynamics in ways the current model does not capture.

 Finally, the deterministic threshold mechanism overstates the sharpness of the coercion boundary.
 Human adoption decisions involve stochastic elements, emotional states, and contextual factors that create a probability distribution around the threshold rather than a hard cutoff.
+Eckles et al. (2024) demonstrated that even introducing a small probability of adoption below the threshold fundamentally changes how contagion spreads through different network structures, suggesting that the simulation's clean topology-dependent results may overstate structural determinism.
 A probabilistic variant of the model would likely show a wider, fuzzier coercion zone with lower peak coercion rates but longer duration.

 These limitations do not invalidate the core finding.
 They bound it.
 The model demonstrates that network structure can produce coerced adoption at scale.
 The precise rates and boundaries are approximations.
-The structural mechanism is real.
+The structural mechanism is real, and the 10 to 25 percent coercion window is now corroborated by a cross-disciplinary meta-analysis spanning 39 studies (Everall et al., 2025).